-Professional Development Framework3 for Educators was developed by the Multiprofessional Faculty Development (London and South East) Team at Health Education England.
-It has been designed to guide educational practitioners in healthcare in their development as educators to support their learners.
-Each domain within the framework has been mapped to healthcare regulatory standards for education and training and to the HEE Quality Framework4.
-This framework meets the needs for all EPDs.
-It is recommended that new EPDs utilise the educational supervisor's framework and map themselves against the Professional Development Framework for Educators and identify any learning needs.
+The Professional Development Framework for Educators is designed to guide educational practitioners in healthcare.
+The intention is to support their development as educators so in tum they can support learners.
+Each domain within the framework has been mapped to healthcare regulatory standards for education and training and to the HEE Quality Framework.
+This framework aims to support EPDs in all professions.
+It is recommended that new EPDs utilise the educational supervisor's framework and map themselves against the Professional Development Framework for Educators to identify any learning needs.

-Task Date completed

-Familiarise yourself with the Professional

-Development Framework for Educators.
+Familiarise yourself with the Professional Development Framework for Educators.